 With this type of model, you typically output your lead score as a number.

 That number is usually a mix of fit (aka ranking your lead based on their fit into your preferred demographic categories such as job title, industry, or company size) and behavior (aka ranking your lead based on engagement with you and your business) information.

 The higher the number, the higher your score.
 And conversely, the lower the number, the lower the score.

 When you use a numeric output, while it’s simple in terms of understanding, what it can do is leave you wondering how much of the score is based on the fit and how much is based on the behavior.

-This type of model you typically see in businesses who are just getting started with lead scoring and are looking for a basic way to get started by looking at leads at a score out of 100.
+This is a type of model you typically see in businesses that are just getting started with lead scoring and are looking for a basic way to get started by looking at leads at a score out of 100.

 Most marketing automation platforms provide lead scoring functionality in this method.